jeffboody/libvkk/readme.md

 1. Objects may be created from any thread
-2. Objects may be deleted from any thread as long as any renderer which used the object has already called end
+2. Objects may be deleted from any thread as long as any renderer which used the object has already called end()
 3. Objects must not be used by any thread once deleted
 4. Object deletion is a non-blocking operation
 5. Images should be created in a worker thread since the GPU is required to transfer the pixels and optionally mipmap the image
-6. The rendering begin function may block while waiting for the next framebuffer to become available
+6. The rendering begin() function may block while waiting for the next framebuffer to become available
 7. Synchronization across separate renderers is not required
 8. Synchronization for a specific renderer is required when called from multiple threads
-9. Default and secondary renderers complete asynchronously
+9. The default renderer completes asynchronously
 10. Image renderers completes synchronously
+11. Image stream and secondary renderers may complete synchronously or asynchronously depending on their corresponding consumer or executor renderers
-11. GPU synchronization is handled automatically by the engine
+12. GPU synchronization is handled automatically by the engine

 Platform